Protagonist Therapeutics Initiates Phase 2 Study of Novel Hepcidin Mimetic PTG-300 in the Treatment of Patients with Hereditary Hemochromatosis

 Cautionary Note on Forward-Looking Statements

 This press release contains forward-looking statements for purposes of the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
-Forward-looking statements include statements regarding our intentions or current expectations concerning, among other things, the potential of PTG-300 as a possible treatment for polycythemia vera and beta-thalassemia, the enrollment of patients in our clinical trials and the outlook for our other programs.
-In some cases, you can identify these statements by forward-looking words such as "will," "expect," "potential," or the negative or plural of these words or similar expressions.
-Forward-looking statements are not guarantees of future performance and are subject to risks and uncertainties that could cause actual results and events to differ materially from those anticipated, including, but not limited to, our ability to develop and commercialize our product candidates, our ability to earn milestone payments under our collaboration agreement with Janssen, our ability to use and expand our programs to build a pipeline of product candidates, our ability to obtain and maintain regulatory approval of our product candidates.
-Additional information concerning these and other risk factors affecting our business can be found in our periodic filings with the Securities and Exchange Commission, including under the heading "Risk Factors" contained in our Quarterly Report on Form 10-Q for the three and six months ended June 30, 2019, filed with the Securities and Exchange Commission.
+Forward-looking statements include statements regarding our intentions or current expectations concerning, among other things, the potential of PTG-300 as a possible treatment for hereditary hemochromatosis, the Company's success at finding appropriate doses of PTG-300 for the treatment of hereditary hemochromatosis, the results of future studies for the treatment of hereditary hemochromatosis, the potential utility of PTG-300 in blood disorders including hereditary hemochromatosis, beta-thalassemia, and polycythemia vera, the possibility of treatment of hereditary hemochromatosis with PTG-300 as a hormone replacement therapy, the Company's ability to fund its clinical trials, the potential of PTG-300 to significantly reduce the need for phlebotomy for patients with hereditary hemochromatosis, the potential for PTG-300 to be a safer and better long-term solution to management of hereditary hemochromatosis, the initiation of and enrollment of patients in the Company's clinical trials, the results of clinical trials and the outlook for our other programs.
+In some cases, you can identify these statements by forward-looking words such as "believe," "expect," "potential," "could," "possible," or the negative or plural of these words or similar expressions.
+Forward-looking statements are not guarantees of future performance and are subject to risks and uncertainties that could cause actual results and events to differ materially from those anticipated, including, but not limited to, our ability to develop and commercialize our product candidates, our ability to earn milestone payments under our collaboration agreement with Janssen, our ability to use and expand our programs to build a pipeline of product candidates, and our ability to obtain and maintain regulatory approval of our product candidates.
+Additional information concerning these and other risk factors affecting our business can be found in our periodic filings with the Securities and Exchange Commission, including under the heading "Risk Factors" contained in our Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2019, filed with the Securities and Exchange Commission.
 Forward-looking statements are not guarantees of future performance, and our actual results of operations, financial condition and liquidity, and the development of the industry in which we operate, may differ materially from the forward-looking statements contained in this press release.
 Any forward-looking statements that we make in this press release speak only as of the date of this press release.
 We assume no obligation to update our forward-looking statements, whether as a result of new information, future events or otherwise, after the date of this press release.

 SOURCE Protagonist Therapeutics, Inc.